Your exotic pet might enjoy a day outside enjoying the warmth and sunshine.

-- Fleas can come in contact with your exotic when he is in the grass.
-Without a prevention method, your pet and your home could be overrun with an infestation before you are aware there is a problem.
+- Fleas can come in contact with your exotic in the grass.
+Without a prevention method, your pet and your home could be overrun with an infestation before you are aware of a problem.

-- Ticks can also get on your exotic while he is outside; in addition to causing pain and a risk of infection from their bites, ticks carry disease.
+- Ticks can also get on your exotic outside; in addition to causing pain and a risk of infection from their bites, ticks carry disease.

-Please remember, you can’t use the same products on exotic pets as you would for a dog or a cat.
+You can’t use the same products on exotic pets as you would on a dog or a cat.
 Your veterinarian can tell you which type of tick and flea prevention product will work for your exotic.
 Follow the product’s directions for application.
-Steering clear of tall grass and keeping a close eye on your pet helps as well.
+And steering clear of tall grass and keeping a close eye on your pet helps as well.

 Plants and Pesticides